dladams/hdcoldbox/README.md

 cd hdcoldbox
 ./start-shell
 </pre>
-The last command starts a shell with the environment (exe, library, fcl path and more) specified by the dunesw release and the local build of duneproc with the xroot libraries replaced with a version supports streaming of hdf5 data.
+The last command starts a shell with the environment (exe, library, fcl path and more) specified by the dunesw release and the local build of duneproc.
+It also replaces the xroot libraries replaced with a version supports streaming of hdf5 data.
-One side effect I see of the latter is that git commands no longer functions properly.
+One side effect I see of this replacement is that git commands no longer functions properly.
 I handle this by running them after exiting the shell (exit command) or running them from a different terminal.

 ## Available commands